v-atamanenko/mc3-vita/README.md

   `main.1120.com.gameloft.android.ANMP.GloftM3HM.obb`) to `ux0:data/mc3/` on
   your Vita.
 Example of correct resulting path: `ux0:data/mc3/main.1120.com.gameloft.android.ANMP.GloftM3HM.obb`

+- Unpack the video files from the game data.
+To do that, open your `patch.11428.com.gameloft.android.ANMP.GloftM3HM.obb` with any zip explorer (like [7-Zip](https://www.7-zip.org/)) and extract all files to `/ux0:/data/mc3/data/briefing` on your Vita.
+Example of correct resulting
+  path: `ux0:data/mc3/data/briefing/Briefing_M01.mp4`

 - Install `ModernCombat3.vpk` (from [Releases][latest-release]).

 - (Optional) Install [CapUnlocker](https://github.com/GrapheneCt/CapUnlocker).